 Tickets: General Admission is free

 VIP seating available with an included asado dinner buffet.
-Ticket information will be available soon – stay tuned!
+Click here to purchase.

 Activities: Polo & Equine simulator, Family Activities